 Your practical, workplace skills will be developed through clinical experiences which are embedded throughout your degree programme.

-After your three years of study, you'll have extensive experience in the assessment, diagnosis and treatment of patients with communication and swallowing difficulties.
+After your three years of study, you'll have extensive experience in the assessment, diagnosis and treatment of clients with communication and swallowing difficulties.

 The clinical placement opportunities embedded throughout your degree will provide you with the clinical experience you need to apply for registration with the Health and Care Professions Council.